adonisjs/v5-docs/content/api/orm/relations/has-many.md

 Create multiple instances of a relationship model and persist them to the database.
 The method accepts an array of objects to persist.

 - One insert query is issued for each model instance to ensure that we execute the lifecycle hooks for every individual instance.
 - All the insert queries are internally wrapped inside a transaction.
-In case of an error, everything will be rolled back.
+In case of an error, we will roll everything back.

 ```ts
 await user.related('posts').createMany([